-This setting defines how the Account Member will perform for adjustments with no data zero.
-The Scenario's Input View for No Data Zero View For Adjustments setting dictates how the account will process as an adjustment with no data zero.
-The setting defaults to Use Scenario Setting (Default).
-To override the Scenario's Input View for No Data Zero View For Adjustments, use this setting to change it to either YTD or Periodic.
+- The Scenario's Input View for No Data Zero View For Adjustments property setting dictates how the account will process as an adjustment. - The default is Use Scenario Setting (Default). - Periodic or YTD can be selected to override the Scenario's Input View for Adjustments and the No Data Zero View Settings.